JasselD/JasselNotes/DSA revision/*Sample questions.md

 	- Binary search works by comparing the middle element to the target value.
 If the array is not sorted, there is a chance that the left or right half does not contain the correct element

 - What is the best way of guessing a number from range of 0 to 1000 by using binary search?
 What is the maximum number of guesses needed to guess the number?
 	- The best way is the guess the middle of the range.
-Each time you guess, based on whether the target is higher ot
+Each time you guess, based on whether the target is higher or lower, you can eliminate half the remaining numbers.
+The maximum number of guesses is log2[1000] = 10.
+In the worst case, you would need 10 guesses to guess a number from 0 to 1000

 - Which are the O(n^2) sorting algorithms we have learnt?
 	- Selection Sort